Page reviewed 30th September 2021

 - Who was previously identified as 'clinically extremely vulnerable'?

-You are likely to be considered to be clinically extremely vulnerable if you have been diagnosed with ovarian cancer and you are currently having:
+You are likely to have been considered clinically extremely vulnerable if you have been diagnosed with ovarian cancer and you are currently having:

 - chemotherapy, or have had chemotherapy in the last three months.

 - immunotherapy or any treatment that affects the immune system.